There are many types of getaways, which grant us escape. Escape from the city… escape into the city… escape from stress, other people and… ourselves.

 I needed a “selfie getaway” from this getaway.

-Contents for Sofitel Los Angeles Beverly Hills: Are selfie getaways worth a splurge?
+Table of Contents: Sofitel Los Angeles Beverly Hills: Are selfie getaways worth a splurge?

 From DIY travel chick to travel princess